 Email: Nicholas dot Jackson at warwick dot ac dot uk

-I am a Teaching Fellow based partly in Economics and partly in Mathematics.
+I am an Assistant Professor based partly in Economics and partly in Mathematics.
 My academic background is in mathematics and my main research interests are in algebra and topology: I completed my PhD in 2004 at Warwick, studying category theory, homological algebra and knot theory.
-I am currently module leader for EC119 Mathematical Analysis, EC133 Linear Algebra and MA397 Consolidation, a module leader for the MSc introductory maths module, and I help run the Personal Development Module.
-I am a fellow of the Warwick International Higher Education Academy.
+I am currently module leader for EC119 Mathematical Analysis, EC133 Linear Algebra and MA249 Algebra II, a module leader for the MSc introductory maths module, and I help run the Personal Development Module.
+I am a member of the London Mathematical Society, and a fellow of the Warwick International Higher Education Academy the Warwick Institute for Engagement and the Higher Education Academy.

 - Geometric and algebraic topology, knot theory